-Locking Doors With The Key
+Locking Doors With A Key

 You can insert the key with either side up.
 To lock the door, turn the key to the right.
 To unlock the door, turn the key to the left.
-Refer to "Body Lubrication" under "Maintenance Procedures" in Section 7.
+Refer to "Maintenance Procedures" in "Maintaining Your Vehicle" for further information.